UCSB-CMPTGCS-1A-F17/ucsb-cmptgcs-1a-f17.github.io/_cs24/lab00.md

 To join our github organization, follow these easy steps:

-1. click on this link:[ https://ucsb-cs24-s17-signup.herokuapp.com/]( https://ucsb-cs24-s17-signup.herokuapp.com/).
+1. click on this link:<{{page.github_heroku_signup_app}}>.
 You should see the following welcome message (with the organization stated as ucsb-cs24-sp17), click on the blue "sign in with Github" button:

 ![welcome](/lab/lab00/enter-org/pic1.png){:height="500px"}